yahayuta/pygame_samples/README.md

 - **Controls**:
   - `H` - Hit (draw card)
   - `S` - Stay (end turn)
+  - Mouse: Click chips to bet, click buttons to play
 - **Scoring**: Closest to 21 wins
+- **Features**:
+  - Modern, casino-style UI with clear layout and no overlaps
+  - **Chip-based betting system**: Click chips to place your bet before each hand
+  - **Bankroll management**: Start with $1000, win or lose based on your bets
+  - **Dynamic status messages**: See your bet, bankroll, and results after each hand
+  - **Responsive buttons**: HIT, STAND, DEAL, and NEW GAME
+  - Keyboard and mouse support for all actions
+  - Clean separation of dealer/player areas and status

 ### 🏓 Breakout
 - **Objective**: Break all bricks with the ball